Leasteep/holoplan/README.md

 ## Software
 We created your prototype in Unity (version 2018.2.10f).
 For the interactions with the controller we worked with the OVR API to detect if buttons on the controllers are pressed.
-In the implementation we used the convention to start public class variable names with capital letter and private class variables with an underscore.
+In the implementation we used the convention to start public class variable names with capital letter and private class variables with an underscore.<br />
+Use the Unity project to further develop the software or open the build version in the top folder to execute the application.
 ## Structure
 We used the OVRPlayerController, which is a prefab of the Oculus integration asset.
 This prefab includes a camera and the hand avatars.